 - 1. Clothes should not display anything sexual in nature; advertise or promote drugs, alcohol, or tobacco; display violence; suggest put-downs toward any ethnic group or promote any other material deemed harmful, distracting, or offensive. - 2.
 Students may not wear spaghetti straps, halter tops, see-through tops, tube tops, off-the-shoulder, tank tops or midriff tops.
 All undergarments, e.g. bras and bra straps are to be covered.
 Leggings or spandex tights must be worn with an over-garment such as a skirt or shorts at fingertip length.
 Students will be asked to change to appropriate dress. - 3.
 Students may not wear low cut or revealing tops or bottoms and all undergarments are to be covered. - 4.
 Clothing with holes is permitted only if the holes are below fingertip length.
-Clothing the reveals skin above fingertip length is not appropriate for the school environment; therefore, students must wear something underneath clothing with holes so that skin does not show. - 5.
-Hems on shorts, skirts, and dresses must extend beyond the finger tips.
+Clothing that reveals skin above fingertip length is not appropriate for the school environment; therefore, students must wear something underneath clothing with holes so that skin does not show. - 5.
+Hems on shorts, skirts, and dresses must extend beyond the fingertips.
 Clothing made of stretchy material that can be pulled down or forced to meet dress code, must meet dress code at all times.
-If an article of clothing is observed not meeting this policy, the student may be asked to change. - 6.
+If an article of clothing is observed not meeting this policy, the student may be asked to change.. - 6.
 Pants, shorts, jeans, etc. must be worn so that the waistband is at your waist.
 Sagging pants are not permitted. - 7.
-Students may not wear bandanas or other items on their heads that disrupt the educational environment.
-These items must be placed in a locker/out of sight.
+Students may not wear hoods or other headgear that completely covers the head or disrupts the educational environment.
+These items must be placed in a locker/out of sight

-- 8. Coats, overcoats, gloves, hats, sunglasses, hair picks large backpacks, book bags and other outerwear are to be placed in lockers upon arrival to school.
-Only string back packs may be carried to classes. - 9.
-Jewelry must not be dangerous, distracting, oversized or promote drugs, alcohol, sex, or tobacco.
-Watch, wallet, or other chains worn from the waist are not permitted. - 10.
+- 8. Jewelry must not be dangerous, distracting, oversized or promote drugs, alcohol, sex, or tobacco.
+Watch, wallet, or other chains worn from the waist are not permitted. - 9.
 Students may not wear pajama pants or slippers and may not carry blankets or pillows during school hours.

 As fashion trends develop, the administration may determine that other styles are not safe or appropriate to be worn at school.
+Excessive dress code offenses may result in discipline consequences.